Sarthak1505/SmartRoom/README.md

 23. absences - number of school absences (numeric: from 0 to 93)
 24. G1 - marks scored in the first term (0 to 20)
 25. G2 - marks scored in the second term (0 to 20)
+26. G3 - marks scored in the third term (0 to 20)
 ```
 ## Working Demo